mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 | Manage available features                                     | `console.root.features.manage`                          |        |           |          |              |   |    |
 | Manage Company Project Templates                                     | `console.company.templates.manage`                          |        |           |          |              |   |  ✅  |

-User Roles are manageable from CMS by the **Console administrators**, as they are the only ones having access to the Console CMS and thus being able to manage the entire Console, including Companies, Projects, and the Marketplace.
+User Roles are manageable from CMS by the **Console administrators**, as they are the only ones having access to the Console CMS and thus being able to manage the entire Console, including Companies, Projects and the Marketplace.

 ### Role binding example